graphiti-api/spraypaint-vue/README.md

 [![npm version](https://badge.fury.io/js/rachelle.svg)](https://badge.fury.io/js/rachelle)
 [![npm](https://img.shields.io/npm/l/express.svg?style=flat-square)](https://github.com/kflash/rachelle/blob/master/LICENSE.md)

-> Fast, and lightweight TypeScript 2.0 boilerplate that export a single file.
-Tests in Mocha, Chai & Sinon.
-TSLint for better code quality.
+This package contains a compact and lightweight `TypeScript 2.0` boilerplate that export a single file. `Mocha-Chai-Sinon` are used as the testing stack, and `TSLint` are used to keep an consistent code style.

+Estimated bundle time: `0.3 ms`. (*Depends on your computer.*)

 ## Features